Can You Take Probiotics With Antibiotics? Yes, Here’s How

 Higher doses of probiotics can also prevent antibiotic-associated diarrhea or reduce its duration in children by a whole day 21.

-Unfortunately, starting probiotics after 48 hours of beginning antibiotic therapy may not prevent diarrhea 19.
-But it’s still a good idea to start probiotics later in antibiotic treatment because they can help restore balance in the gut microbiome and help the antibiotics do a good job.
+Unfortunately, starting probiotics later than 48 hours after your first antibiotic dose may not reduce the risk of diarrhea 19.
+But if you miss the 48-hour window, it’s still probably a good idea to start probiotics during your antibiotic treatment because they may still help the antibiotics do a good job.

 How to Take Probiotics With Antibiotics

-For my clients who need to take antibiotics, I advise them to add probiotics as soon as they start taking antibiotics
+For my clients who need to take antibiotics, I advise them to add probiotics as soon as they start taking antibiotics.

 It might even be better to start probiotics before a course of antibiotics and continue them for a while after the antibiotic therapy is complete.
 I think of this approach like priming the pump to help keep antibiotic side effects like diarrhea at bay and giving the gut microbiome a better chance of recovering 22.